lyteword/chspurgeon-tod/volume-7/psalm-144.md

 Now, for this first blessedness, as no philosophers could ever tell us amongst the Gentiles what true blessedness was, so no grammarian amongst the Jews, amongst the Hebrews, could ever tell us what the right signification of this word is, in which David expresses blessedness here; whether *asherei,* which is the word, be a plural noun, and signify *beatitudines,* blessednesses in the plural, and intimate thus much, that blessedness consists not in any one thing, but in a harmony and consent of many; or whether this *asherei* be an adverb, and signify *beate,* and so be an acclamation, O how happily, how blessedly are such men provided for that are so; they cannot tell.
 Whatsoever it be, it is the very first word with which David begins his Book of Psalms; *beatus vir;* as the last word of that book is, *laudate Dominum;* to show that all that passes between God and man, from first to last, is blessings from God to man, and praises from man to God; and that the first degree of blessedness is to find the print of the hand of God even in his temporal blessednesses, and to praise and glorify him for them in the right use of them.
 A man that hath no land to hold by it, nor title to recover by it, is never the better for finding, or buying, or having a fair piece of evidence, a fair instrument, fairly written, duly sealed, authentically testified; a man that hath not the grace of God, and spiritual blessings too, is never the nearer happiness, for all his abundances of temporal blessedness.
 Evidences are evidences to them who have **Title &mdash;** Temporal blessings are evidences to them who have a testimony of God's spiritual blessings in the temporal.
 Otherwise, as in his hands who hath no title, it is a suspicious thing to find evidences, and he will be thought to have embezzled and purloined them, he will be thought to have forged and counterfeited them, and he will be called to an account for them, how he came by them, and what he meant to do with them: so to them who have temporal blessings without spiritual, they are but useless blessings, they are but counterfeit blessings, they shall not purchase a minute's peace here, nor a minute's refreshing to the soul hereafter; and there must be a heavy account made for them, both how they were got, and how they were employed.— *John Donne.*

 **Verse 15.** *Happy is that people*, etc. It is only a narrow and one sided religion that can see anything out of place in this beatitude of plenty and peace.
 If we could rejoice with the psalms fully and without misgiving, in the temporal blessings bestowed by heaven, we should the more readily and sincerely enter into the depths of their spiritual experience.
-And the secret of this lies in the full comprehension and contemplation of the beautiful and pleasant as the gift of God.— *A.S.
-Aglen.*
+And the secret of this lies in the full comprehension and contemplation of the beautiful and pleasant as the gift of God.— *A. S. Aglen.*

 **Verse 15.** *Yea, happy is that people, whose God is the LORD.
 "Yea, happy."* This is the best wine, kept to the last, though all men be not of this opinion.
 You shall hardly bring a worldly man to think so.
 The world is willing enough to misconstrue the order of the words, and to give the priority to civil happiness, as if it were first in dignity, because 'tis first named: they like better to hear of the *cui sic* than the *cui Dominus.* To prevent this folly, the Psalmist interposes a caution in this corrective particle, *"yea, happy."* It hath the force of a revocation, whereby he seems to retract what went before, not simply and absolutely, but in a certain degree, lest worldly men should wrest it to a misinterpretation.
 It is not an *absolute* revocation, but a *comparative;* it doth not simply deny that there is some part of popular happiness in these outward things, but it prefers the spirituals before them: *"Yea",* that is, *Yea more,* or, *Yea rather;* like that of Christ in the Gospel, when one in the company blessed the womb that bare him, he presently replies, "Yea, rather blessed are they that hear the word of God and keep it": Lu 11:28.
 In like manner, the prophet David, having first premised the inferior part and outside of a happy condition; fearing lest any should of purpose mistake his meaning, and, hearing the first proposition, should either there set up their rest, and not at all take up the second; or if they take it in, do it preposterously, and give it the precedence before the second, according to the world's order, *Virtus post nummos.* In this respect he puts in the clause of revocation, whereby he shows that these outward things, though *named* first, yet they are not to be *reputed* first.
 The particle *"Yea"* removes them to the second place; it tacitly transposes the order; and the path of piety, which was *locally* after, it places *virtually* before.
 'Tis as if he had said, Did I call them *happy* who are in such a case?
 Nay, miserable are they if they be only in such a case: the temporal part cannot make them so without the spiritual.
 Admit the windows of the visible heaven were opened, and all outward blessings poured down upon us; admit we did perfectly enjoy whatsoever the vastness of the earth contains in it; tell me, What will it profit to gain all and lose God?
 If the earth be bestowed upon us, and not heaven; or the material heaven be opened, and not the beatifical; or the whole world made ours, and God not ours; we do not arrive at happiness.
 All that is in the first proposition is nothing unless this be added, *"Yea, happy are the people which have the Lord for their God."* — *Richard Holdsworth.*